Heat-based circuits using quantum rectification

 which is the temperature of a thermal state with the same occupation number $\langle \hat{n}_\alpha \rangle_{\text{ss}}$ as the harmonic oscillators.
 In Fig.~\ref{figure4}(a), the effective temperature of the four harmonic oscillators is plotted as a function of the diode quality parametrized through $\delta \omega$.
-This is compared to the temperatures of the left and right baths, $T_L = \omega$ and $T_R = 0.1\omega$ plotted with dashed lines.
-A perfect rectifier bridge would result in:
+This is compared to the temperatures of the left and right baths, $T_L = \omega$ and $T_R = 0.1\omega$, plotted with dashed lines.
+Under the above assumption of $T_L > T_R$ and since M1 and M2 are not connected, a perfect rectifier bridge would result in: